aajonusnet/aajonusnet/md/QNA/Q&A Of April 4, 2010.md

 Q: It felt like it was coming here and all the way down here, and it would hurt, and now it happened for a couple weeks and it just stopped.

 A: Well, you had some toxins moving out of this joint down this muscle.
 The nerves in the muscle.
-It wasn't the localized charlie horse, it was an extended charlie horse.
+It wasn't the localized charley horse, it was an extended charley horse.

-Q: It didn't feel like a charlie horse, it felt like a nerve thing.
+Q: It didn't feel like a charley horse, it felt like a nerve thing.

 A: If it was lactic acid buildup in the joints and was discharging through the muscle usually it would cause a cramp, something that's moving out of this joint, down your leg out your foot trying to leave through the skin, discharging through the skin, so let's say it was lactic acid I would say, "drink whey.
 Have some banana with some cottage cheese or butter or pineapple is the same.”